anirvan/1940-singh-census/README.md

 * `censusLocation`: the person's location as recorded in the census, often including a district name or number
 * `censusLocationCleaned`: my attempt at normalizing the census location to a modern geocodable location
 * `identifier`: a unique identifier for this record, expressed as a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name)
-* `inferredGroups`: one or more of my attempts at categorizing people (current groups include "non-South Asian wife", "Mexican wife", "married South Asian man", "married South Asian man with kids", and "US-born child")
+* `inferredGroups`: one or more of my potentially-incorrect attempts at categorizing people (some of the current groups are "Mexican wife", "married South Asian man", "married South Asian man with kids", and "US-born child")

 ### OpenStreetMap geographic data